 With industry input, the TIA/EIA cable standards have been developed by the Telecommunications Industry Association (TIA) and Electronic Industries Alliance (EIA).
 TIA/EIA-568 establishes widely employed telecommunications cable standards that support interoperability.
-The 568B standard sets minimum requirements for various categories of cabling, such as Cat5e with performance up to 100 MHz and the capabilities for 10BASE-T, Fast Ethernet, and Gigabit Ethernet.
-The TIA/EIA requirements for Category 5e cable are higher than those of basic Cat5.
-Catgory 6 and 6a cables deliver performance up to 250 MHz with compatibility for 10BASE-T, Fast Ethernet, Gigabit Ethernet and 10-Gigabit Ethernet.
+The 568B standard sets minimum requirements for various categories of cabling.
+For example, Category 5e with performance up to 100 MHz and the capabilities for 10BASE-T, Fast Ethernet, and Gigabit Ethernet.
+However, the TIA/EIA requirements for Category 5e cable are higher than those of basic Cat5.
+Category 6 and Category 6a cables deliver performance up to 250 MHz with compatibility for 10BASE-T, Fast Ethernet, Gigabit Ethernet and 10 Gigabit Ethernet.
 Category 6a cable specifications address alien crosstalk issues.

-Part of the 568 standards for Cat5e cable and other twisted pair cabling is the 568A and 568B wiring schemes which specify pin and pair assignments.
+Part of the 568 standards for Category 5e cable and other twisted-pair cabling is the 568A and 568B wiring schemes which specify pin and pair assignments.
 The schemes define the process of UTP cable terminations.
 Each wiring pair corresponds to an assigned colour during terminations, as in pair 3 to the green on a patch panel or jack.
 Cat5e cable is connected using the 8P8C modular connectors with terminations in a T568A or T568B scheme.

 TIA and EIA standards for Category 6 and 6a